Todd Abramson: Record label

-In 1988, girl group the Pussywillows who Todd Abrahamson had help get gigs had their Spring Fever album released on the label.
-They also recorded the song "Vindaloo" for the film, Kill the Moonlight.
+In 1988, girl group the Pussywillows, who Todd Abrahamson had help get gigs, had their Spring Fever album released on the label.
+They also recorded the song "Vindaloo" for the film Kill the Moonlight.

 In 1996, the Fleshtones had their Hitsburg USA! album released on the label.

 One record that was issued on the label was by Little Diesel and the Weasels.
 It was recorded in the summer of 1974 in a small space and on to a TEAC recorder.
-Mixed by the band members, the album was recorded one at a time onto eight track cartridges and distributed to their friends.
-In 2006, having been re-mixed, and released on vinyl and compact disc by Telstar.
+Mixed by the band members, the album was recorded one at a time onto eight-track cartridges and distributed to their friends.
+In 2006, having been re-mixed, it was reissued on vinyl and compact disc by Telstar.